 All our staff receive safeguarding and child protection training which is updated every three years.
-In addition, to this training, all staff members receive child protection and safeguarding updates when required, but at least annually from the safeguarding team and are kept up to date with any local or national changes to safeguarding guidance in staff safeguarding bulletins and CPD.
+In addition, to this training all staff members receive child protection and safeguarding updates when required, but at least annually.
+Staff are also kept up to date with any local or national changes to safeguarding guidance in staff safeguarding bulletins and CPL.
 DSL leads deliver essential training and safeguarding guidance to all and specifically Pastoral staff.
 Safeguarding is an agenda item at every weekly SLT meeting.
-In addition the Nova Safeguarding Lead provides whole staff training every three years.